stackitcloud/stackit-cli/docs/stackit_beta_network-area_list.md

 ## stackit beta network-area list

-Lists all network areas of an organization
+Lists all STACKIT Network Areas (SNA) of an organization

 ### Synopsis

-Lists all network areas of an organization.
+Lists all STACKIT Network Areas (SNA) of an organization.

 ```
 stackit beta network-area list [flags]